 One little embroidery stitch can take your quilt from flat to fabulous!
-Simple stitches will add line, color, texture and those wonderful details you can’t get with fabric alone.
+Simple stitches add line, color, texture, and those wonderful details you can’t get with fabric alone.

 - Needle Size Information: Use the appropriate size embroidery needle for the size of thread you are using.
 Use a size 5 needle for Size 12 pearl cotton thread, a size 3 or 4 needle for Size 8 thread, and a size 1 needle for Size 5 or 3 thread.

 - Thread Size Information: Size 12 pearl cotton thread is the finest and easiest to stitch through several layers of fused fabrics.
 Size 8 is the most utilitarian thread for fused art quilts.
 It is bold enough to be seen but easy to stitch.
 Size 5 is heavier, a little more difficult to stitch with but gives a bolder look.
 Size 3 is very heavy, difficult to hand stitch with but is perfect for couching.
 See this size comparison chart for the different pearl cotton threads.

 - Cut the thread about 18″ long, any longer and it tangles easily.